k1kolev/info/features/ui-ux-features/tiles.md

 ![Tiles - In Context of a Navigator](Tiles-erp-net-navigator-widget-in-context-2023-08-25-transformed.png)

+> [!TIP]
-This unique functionality allows you to easily switch between full filter combinations for the same location in a single tap.
+> The unique functionality allows you to easily switch between full filter combinations for the same location in a single tap.

-The app is specially designed to come in help even within the context of your work and your actions.
+> This makes the app capable of catering to your needs directly within the context of your work and your actions.

 ## Collaboration is the new norm in business